-The Fund, using an "indexing" investment approach, seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the Index.
-A number of factors may affect the Fund's ability to achieve a high correlation with its Index, including the degree to which the Fund utilizes a sampling methodology, the Fund's expenses, rounding of share prices, the timing or magnitude of changes to the composition of the Index, regulatory policies, and portfolio turnover.
-There can be no guarantee that the Fund will achieve a high degree of correlation.
+Each Fund, using an "indexing" investment approach, seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of its Index.
+A number of factors may affect a Fund's ability to achieve a high correlation with its Index, including the degree to which the relevant Fund utilizes a sampling methodology, Fund expenses, rounding of share prices, the timing or magnitude of changes to the composition of an Index, regulatory policies, and portfolio turnover.
+There can be no guarantee that either Fund will achieve a high degree of correlation.

-The Adviser may sell securities that are represented in the Index, or purchase securities not yet represented in the Index, in anticipation of their removal from or addition to the Index.
-There also may be instances in which the Adviser may choose to overweight securities in the Index, purchase or sell securities not in the Index that the Adviser believes are appropriate to substitute for certain securities in the Index, or utilize various combinations of other available investment techniques in seeking to track the Index.
-The Fund will not take defensive positions.
+The Adviser or the Sub-Adviser, as relevant, may sell securities that are represented in an Index or purchase securities not yet represented in an Index, in anticipation of their removal from or addition to that Index.
+There may also be instances in which the Adviser or Sub-Adviser, as relevant, may choose to overweight securities in an Index, thus causing the Adviser or Sub-Adviser to purchase or sell securities not in the relevant Index that the Adviser or Sub-Adviser believes are appropriate to substitute for certain securities in that Index or utilize various combinations of other available investment techniques in seeking to track the relevant Index.
+Neither Fund will take defensive positions.

-The Fund may change its investment objective and index without shareholder approval.
+Each Fund may change its investment objective and index without shareholder approval.